 Home buyers in these areas may feel more obligated to stretch themselves, especially when rents are already oppressively high.
 The New York Times has a pretty comprehensive rent-versus-buy calculator, with a number of adjustable inputs to help you evaluate whether it makes sense to continue renting or to buy a home given the variables of your own situation and locality.

-How Much House You Can Afford?
-It’s Really Up to You
+What Size Mortgage Can You Afford?
+It’s Really Up to You.